asynchronous-flows/asyncflows/README.md

 ## Prompting in-depth

-The `prompt` action constructs a prommpt from a list of text and variables, and sends it to the LLM.
+The `prompt` action constructs a prompt from a list of text and variables, and sends it to the LLM.

 The simplest prompt contains a single string: